trailblazer/trailblazer-finder/README.md

+# THIS IS MOSTLY OUT OF DATE

-# THIS IS ALL OLD - NEW README AND RELEASE COMING 19th of August 2018
+# NEW README AND RELEASE COMING NEXT WEEK

 # Trailblazer Finder

 Provides DSL for creating [Trailblazer](https://github.com/trailblazer/trailblazer) based Finder Objects.
 But it is designed to be used on its own as a separate gem.
 It was influenced by popular [Ransack](https://github.com/activerecord-hackery/ransack) gem, but in addition to [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord), it can be used with [DataMapper](https://github.com/datamapper) or [Sequel](https://github.com/jeremyevans/sequel).
 It also integrates with [Kaminari](https://github.com/kaminari/kaminari) or [Will Paginate](https://github.com/mislav/will_paginate), as well as [FriendlyId](https://github.com/norman/friendly_id)